From the Dashboard

 As any other modification you make on your organization, this action needs to be signed as described in User Action Signing.
 That’s what we will point your to bellow.

-- When you invite a user, he will receive a registration email with a code allowing him to register to your organization.
-That user will be created without any permission.
-Just input his email:
+- When you invite a user, they will receive a registration email with a code allowing them to register to your organization.
+That user will be created without any role.
+Just input their email:

 - Follow the process here to authorize the action request a get a